 2. Blister Prevention Patches.
 Blisters are one of a hiker’s worst enemies.
 Another prevention tactic in addition to wearing great socks is to don blister prevention patches available off my website or your local drugstore.

 3. Moleskin.
 This product can help reduce friction and pain if you are prone to calluses.
 We have them, but so does your local drugstore.
 However, I really love all of Dr. Jill’s products.
 They work really well for my patients.

 4. Orthotics.
 Make sure if you need them, bring them and use them.
 You don’t want to risk a flare-up of plantar fasciitis during a hike.

 5. Biofreeze – pain reduction for achy feet

-6. Latex free adhesive tape and splints – if you injury a toe and need to buddy tape one to another.
+6. Latex-free adhesive tape and splints – if you injure a toe and need to buddy tape one to another.
 You can also purchase a special digit wrap for this purpose.

 7. Sterile dressing pads – for cuts, blisters, or to stop bleeding.

 10. Ibuprofen or other pain reliever recommended by your doctor